ufo5260987423/scheme-langserver/doc/analysis/type-inference.md

 8. $,$ is a way of including specific additional assumptions into an environment $\Gamma$.
 9. Therefore, $\Gamma, x : \sigma \vdash e : \tau'$ means that environment $\Gamma$, with the additional, overriding assumption that $x$ has type $\tau$, proves that $e$ has type $\tau'$.

-#### Engineering Intuition and Type Representation
-Apparently, the hardest core of type inference is the $\Gamma$ which represent a machine digesting static code, consuming codes matching predictors, and after a bunch of cracks and crashes, splitting out codes match other predictors.
-We hope the latest ones code tell us something about types and HM-system indicates how it is possible.

-It's roughly knows, types have its context, which means our types' representation should involve [identifier-references](../analysis/identifier.md); types correspond to different data structures, including procedures(lambda expression), lists, and vectors (records pairs, and many others to be considering); and types maybe recursively dependent on themselves.
-For these, scheme-langserver constructs type expression following these regulations:
-1. Each type expression is consisted with [identifier-references](../../analysis/identifier/reference.sls) of type predictors like `number?`, some inner predictors like `something?`, some structure marker, like `<-` for lambdas, `()` for lists and `#()` for vectors and shortcut marker include `**1` as `+` in regular expression and `...` as `*`.
-2. They're formed as `(return type <- ((parameter type) ...))` for [Application Rule](#hindleymilner-type-system) or `((parameter type)...)` for [Variable Access Rule](#hindleymilner-type-system).
-3. Type expressions are scoped in [`document`](../../virtual-file-system/document.sls).
-This means once time $\Gamma$ machine can only digest one document and type is usually attached to [identifier-reference](../../analysis/identifier/reference.sls)'s `type-exressions`.
-It much benefits the code indexing.

 ### Unification Machine
 In logic and computer science, unification is an algorithmic process of solving equations between symbolic expressions.
 That means in HM-system, predictors above and below the horizon construct the two sides of an equation into which we hope to translate static codes.
 And depending on which expressions are allowed to occur in an equation set, and which expressions are considered equal, several frameworks of unification are distinguished.
 Intuitively, this machine is a complex graph database: each node is a predictor, and directed edges linked them.
 We classify these edges into different relationships and hope to raise an algorithm which will act like a spider walking on this net.